日本語

 The latest arXiv version includes a brief discussion of an idea to relax some construction constraints to target shorter block lengths while aiming to keep girth 8 and (hopefully) minimum distance 48: arXiv:2601.08824.

 A: Avoiding only 4-cycles is not sufficient to unlock strong BP performance, so we also eliminate 6-cycles.
-In generalized Hagiwara-Imai codes with column weight \(\ge 3\), 8-cycles cannot be avoided, so girth 8 is the practical target in our setting.
+As discussed in arXiv:2601.08824, in generalized Hagiwara-Imai codes with column weight \(\ge 3\), 8-cycles cannot be avoided, so girth 8 is the practical target in our setting.

 A: In density-evolution benchmarks, column weight 3 is the best-performing choice.
 Row weight 12 is the smallest value achievable by our proposed construction, so \((3,12)\)-regular is a natural design point.